 What Is the Color Rendering Index (CRI)?

+Understanding both measurements helps ensure lighting achieves the right balance between atmosphere and color accuracy.
 To learn more about color temperature, check out our guide on Understanding Kelvin Color Temperature.

 | Rating | CRI Score | What It Means |